-- A numbered list of objectives and goals that address the major Research Network activities listed in the Purpose section of this notice to be accomplished during the period of performance.
-Specific objectives should be succinctly stated and innovative, but direct attention to the scope of expected activities listed.
-Objectives should be specific, measurable, achievable, realistic, time-bound (SMART), and tied to a distinct project goal; - A detailed plan for completing several practice-based intervention studies, including one study per year on emerging pregnancy-related and maternal health topics in consultation with HRSA/MCHB stakeholders; - The process for developing an integrated Research Network and a plan of proposed activities showing progressive implementation to ensure national reach during the 5-year period of performance; - A description of the activities or steps that will be taken to achieve each of the project goals.
-Please use a timeline that includes each activity and identifies responsible staff; - A description of how proposed activities will build upon ongoing efforts.
-As appropriate, identification of meaningful support and collaboration with key stakeholders and partners in planning, designing, and implementing all activities; and - A logic model should be utilized for designing and managing the project in this section of the narrative.
+- A numbered list of objectives and goals that address the major network activities listed in the Purpose section of this notice to be accomplished during the period of performance.
+Specific objectives should be succinctly stated and innovative, and direct attention to the scope of expected activities listed.
+In addition, each objective should be specific, measurable, achievable, realistic, time-bound (SMART), and tied to a distinct goal; - A detailed plan for completing several pediatric primary care and practicebased intervention studies, including studies on emerging health topics affecting children and adolescents in consultation with HRSA/MCHB stakeholders; - The process for developing an integrated Research Network and a plan of proposed activities showing progressive implementation to ensure national reach during the 5-year period of performance; - · A description of the activities or steps that will be used to achieve each of

+- the project goals.
+Please provide a timeline that includes each activity and identifies responsible staff; - A description of how proposed activities will build upon ongoing efforts, and not be duplicative of existing funded efforts (including HRSA/MCHB projects).
+As appropriate, identification of meaningful support and collaboration with key stakeholders and partners in planning, designing, and implementing all activities; and - A logic model utilized for designing and managing the project in this section of the narrative.
 A logic model is a one-page diagram that presents the conceptual framework for a proposed project and explains the links among program elements.
-The creation of a logic model is a requirement of the PRC-RN Application, as described in the Attachment Section of this NOFO (Attachment 5).
-HRSA's expectations and goals for the PRC-RN logic model is further illustrated in Appendix D of this NOFO.
+The creation of a logic model is a requirement of this Application, as described in the Attachment Section of this NOFO (Attachment 5).
+HRSA's expectations and goals for the logic model is further illustrated in Appendix D of this NOFO.

-Provide documentation (letters of agreement) of participation of nationally-distributed CRE sites from across HRSA regions that will collaborate to fulfill the goals and objectives of the Research Network, with descriptions of each CRE's characteristics, including patient population characteristics, average patient numbers, interventions, or services currently delivered, as well as characteristics and structure of staff.

-Include letters of agreement from CRE sites in Attachment 2.
-It is expected that no fewer than five CREs recruited from different HRSA regions working in collaboration with partnering programs are required and should demonstrate existing partnerships in recruiting from underserved population(s) who have limited access to services, and/or other underserved populations.
+Provide documentation (letters of agreement) of participation of nationally-distributed PCRS from across HRSA regions that will collaborate to fulfill the goals and objectives of the Research Network, with descriptions of each research site's characteristics that include patient population characteristics; average patient numbers; intervention; or services currently delivered; and characteristics and structure of staff.
+Include letters of agreement from PCRS in Attachment 2.
+It is expected that no fewer than four PCRS are recruited from different HRSA regions working in collaboration with partnering programs are required and should demonstrate existing partnerships in recruiting from underserved population(s) with limited access to services, and/or other underserved populations.

-To assist you in demonstrating a plan for collaboration with programs serving vulnerable and underserved populations, this section describes the expected documentation that would demonstrate commitment of both your organization and the partnering programs.
+To assist you in demonstrating a plan for collaboration with programs serving underserved populations, this section describes the expected documentation that would demonstrate commitment of both your organization and the partnering programs.
 Examples of collaboration with HRSA's Health Center Program and the MIECHV Program are given.
-For collaboration with other Programs, you should provide similar documentation.
+For collaboration with other programs, you should provide similar documentation relevant to their application and program.

 The HRSA Health Center Program: Submit a letter of agreement from a Primary Care Association (PCA) that will serve as the mediator for research involving recruitment from Health Centers.
-The PCA will document a commitment to working with your organization in identifying Health Centers that demonstrate the patient population needed to support Network research endeavors.
+The PCA will document a commitment to working with your organization in identifying Health Centers that demonstrate the patient population needed to support Research Network research endeavors.
 They will support staff leadership and commitment to the project and collaboration with your organization to fulfill the purpose of the Research Network program.
 The PCA will facilitate the arrangements between your organization and the Health Centers.

-Link to find Primary Care Associations: https://bphc.hrsa.gov/qualityimprovement/strategicpartnerships/ncapca/associations.html
+Link to find Primary Care Associations:

+https://bphc.hrsa.gov/qualityimprovement/strategicpartnerships/ncapca/associations.html